TCB13/thunder-tus-php/Readme.md

 ## Client Implementations

-- **PHP Client**: At the `examples` directory you may find a simple client implementation and tus-crosscheck / tus-express examples as well;
+- **PHP Client**: At the `examples` directory you may find a simple client and tus-crosscheck / tus-express examples as well;
-- **JavaScript / ES6**: https://github.com/stenas/thunder-tus-js-client - a very well tested tus-crosscheck / tus-express capable client with minimal footprint.
+- **JavaScript / ES6**: https://github.com/stenas/thunder-tus-js-client - a very well designed and implemented tus-crosscheck / tus-express capable client with minimal footprint.